IL2RA: Expression

 CD25 is expressed broadly among leukocytes.
 The highest surface expression of this protein is on regulatory T cells (Tregs), where CD25 is expressed constitutively, especially on a subset classified as naturally occurring Tregs.
 It can also be found on activated B cells, NK (natural killer) cells, thymocytes, and some myeloid lineage cells (e.g. macrophages, dendritic cells).
-IL2RA has been used as a marker to identify CD4+FoxP3+ regulatory T cells in mice, and it has been found that a large proportion of resting memory T cells constitutively express IL2RA in humans.
+IL2RA has been used as a marker to identify CD4+FoxP3+ regulatory T cells in mice.
+However, there are species differences as CD25 is constitutively expressed by a large proportion of resting memory T cells non-regulatory CD4 T cells in humans that are absent in mice.
 High expression of CD25 is also found on TCR activated conventional T cells (both CD8+ and CD4+ T lymphocytes), where it is considered to be a marker of T cell activation.
 Additionally, expression of the IL-2 receptor alpha subunit can be found in non-lymphoid tissues such as lungs (alveolar macrophages), liver (Kupffer cells) and skin (Langerhans cells).

 IL2RA protein can be expressed in many types of neoplastic cells, such as in most B-cell neoplasms, T-cell lymphomas, some acute nonlymphocytic leukemias, neuroblastomas, mastocytosis, Waldenstrom macroglobuliaemia and tumor infiltrating lymphocytes.

 Structure

-Interleukin-2 receptor alpha chain is an integral-membrane protein, more precisely Type I transmembrane protein.
+Interleukin-2 receptor alpha chain is an integral-membrane protein, more precisely type I transmembrane protein.
 This bitopic polypeptide is constructed by a sequence of 272 amino acids and has a molecular mass of around 30.8 kDa.
 CD25 consists of three domains: extracellular (N-terminus), transmembrane (alpha-helix) and cytoplasmic (C-terminus).
-However, while extracellular part is able to function as a binding site for Interleukin-2, short cytoplasmic domain lacks an ability to induce intracellular signalling and therefore needs to oligomerise with other IL-2 receptor subunits.
+However, while extracellular part is able to function as a binding site for interleukin-2, short cytoplasmic domain lacks an ability to induce intracellular signalling and therefore needs to oligomerise with other IL-2 receptor subunits.
 The interleukin-2 (IL2) receptor alpha (IL2RA) and beta (IL2RB) chains, together with the common gamma chain (IL2RG), constitute the high-affinity IL-2 receptor complex (Kd ~10−11M).
 Homodimeric alpha chains (IL2RA) result in low-affinity receptor (Kd ~10−8M) with no signalling ability, while dimeric beta (IL2RB) and gamma chains (IL2RG) produce a medium-affinity receptor (Kd ~10−9M).
 Moreover, CD25 is an exclusive subunit that entirely binds IL-2, while CD132 binds the shared γc family cytokines (IL-4, IL-7, IL-9, IL-15 and IL-21), and the CD122 subunit binds also IL-15.

 Soluble IL2RA has been isolated and determined to result from extracellular proteolysis during activation of T lymphocytes.
 Also, alternately-spliced IL2RA mRNAs have been isolated, but the significance of each is currently unknown.